krzemienski/awesome-from-stars/README.md

 * [bryansteiner/gpu-passthrough-tutorial](https://github.com/bryansteiner/gpu-passthrough-tutorial): None
 * [BradLarson/GPUImage3](https://github.com/BradLarson/GPUImage3): GPUImage 3 is a BSD-licensed Swift framework for GPU-accelerated video and image processing using Metal.
 * [MasayukiSuda/GPUVideo-android](https://github.com/MasayukiSuda/GPUVideo-android): This library apply video filter on generate an Mp4 and on ExoPlayer video and  Video Recording with Camera2.
+* [go-python/gpython](https://github.com/go-python/gpython): gpython is a python interpreter written in go "batteries not included"
 * [kevguy/GracenoteSDKSample](https://github.com/kevguy/GracenoteSDKSample): Sample app of GNSDK built with Android Studio
 * [gradio-app/gradio](https://github.com/gradio-app/gradio): Create UIs for your machine learning model in Python in 3 minutes
 * [grafana/grafana](https://github.com/grafana/grafana): The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.